henrydierkes/Eagle_Rating/Documentation/Technical/frontend/AddRating.md

 # AddRating Page
+The `AddRating` page is designed to allow users to add new ratings for existing locations with associated data such as overall and sub-ratings, comments, and tags.
+This page facilitates the process of collecting detailed feedback about a specific location, enabling users to share their experiences and provide valuable insights for others.

 ## AddRating Page Structure

-The `RatingForm` page is structured in a straightforward layout that consists of a navigation bar, the main form, and a footer.
+The `AddRating` page is structured in a straightforward layout that consists of a navigation bar, the main form, and a footer.
 Here's an outline of the page structure and the key components:

 ## Page Layout